 18. Worldwide 101

 This company provides services in transcription, web development, project management, marketing, and more.
-With such broad offerings, it also hires individuals from a variety of backgrounds for telecommute positions.
+With such broad offerings, it also hires individuals from a variety of backgrounds for telecommuting positions.

 19. Maritz CX

-This company focuses in market research, and hires individuals to conduct phone research, as well as higher-level marketing directors for telecommute jobs.
+This company focuses on market research and hires individuals to conduct phone research, as well as higher-level marketing directors for telecommute jobs.